Chapter: Collection Development

 - Fiction collection includes a selection of books by local authors.

-- The Maude Shunk Collection is a non-circulating collection that includes records that reflect the social, economic, and political development of Menomonee Falls and surrounding communities.
+- The Maude Shunk Collection is a non-circulating collection that includes records which reflect the social, economic, and political development of Menomonee Falls and surrounding communities.
+Many of these items have been digitized and are available on the computer located in the Local History Room.
+Original copies are kept in storage and cannot be checked out.

 - These items may be unique materials, including but not limited to: photographs, scrapbooks, ledgers, manuscripts, select organization minutes; or may be copies of important information found in another repositories that is not easily accessible.